Thrombosed Hemorrhoid

 • Feel firm or tender

-• Cause severe pain when sitting or during bowel movements
+• Cause pain when sitting

 • Become swollen over 1 to 2 days